 Remove the field key located adjacent to the mudgun.

-Close the isolation valves at DC valve outlet.
+Close the isolation valves at DC valve outlet & Put isolation LOTO.

 Slowly loosen the fittings to release the hydraulic oil pressure and collect the oil in empty container.
 Care should be taken to prevent the oil from falling on the ground.
 Use bucket to collect the oil from Hoses.